e-CALLISTO FITS Analyzer: A Software Framework for CALLISTO Solar Radio Data: Conclusions

 The software is designed to remain extensible.
 In addition to the radio pipeline, space-weather context modules are integrated as separate components, including GOES X-ray flux visualization and SOHO/LASCO CME browsing, enabling event inspection within the same application ecosystem while keeping the radio workflow stable.

 Several limitations remain and also guide future development.
-Time and frequency merging depend on compatibility assumptions and do not automatically correct gaps, overlaps, or station timing irregularities. background subtraction, while effective for many cases, can suppress weak diffuse emission when the background varies rapidly, and burst isolation still depends on user-defined regions.
-Future work will focus on improving robustness for heterogeneous station configurations, adding more automated assistance for burst candidate selection while retaining user control, and expanding physical analysis options such as additional density models and calibration-aware products for studies that require absolute intensity interpretation.
+Time and frequency merging depend on compatibility assumptions and do not automatically correct gaps, overlaps, or station timing irregularities.
+Background subtraction, while effective for many cases, can suppress weak diffuse emission when the background varies rapidly, and burst isolation still depends on user-defined regions.
+The current release reports cleaned spectra in instrumental or relative dB units rather than absolute solar flux units, since station-specific antenna gain, receiver response, and system-temperature information are not uniformly available across the network.
+Future work will focus on improving robustness for heterogeneous station configurations, adding more automated assistance for burst candidate selection while retaining user control, exposing the RFI hot-channel mask and associated quality flags in exported data products for downstream filtering, and expanding physical analysis options such as additional density models and calibration-aware products for studies that require absolute intensity interpretation.